2017 China–India border standoff: Timeline

 On 2 August 2017, the Chinese foreign ministry released a 15-page official position statement The Facts and China's Position Concerning the Indian Border Troops' Crossing of the China-India Boundary in the Sikkim Sector into the Chinese Territory.
 According to this document, there were still over 40 Indian troops and one bulldozer in Doklam (Donglang) region.
 Beijing accused India of using Bhutan as "a pretext" to interfere and impede the boundary talks between China and Bhutan.
 The report referred to India's "trespassing" into Doklam as a violation of the territorial sovereignty of China as well as a challenge to the sovereignty and independence of Bhutan.
 China says in the 15-page document that it notified India regarding its plan to construct road "in advance in full reflection of China's goodwill".

-On 3 August 2017, China charged with four reasons that "India is certainly not for peace" though it always puts peace on its lips.
+On 3 August 2017, China charged India with four reasons that "India is certainly not for peace" though it always puts peace on its lips.

-On 4 August 2017, The Ministry of External Affairs of India refused to confirm or deny when asked why, if India received notification from China in advance on its plan to construct road, it had not used diplomatic channels before sending its troops across the border since it was asking for diplomatic solution.
+On 4 August 2017, the Ministry of External Affairs of India refused to confirm or deny when asked why, if India received notification from China in advance of its plan to construct the road, it had not used diplomatic channels before sending its troops across the border since it was seeking a diplomatic solution.

 On 8 August 2017, Chinese diplomat Wang Wenli claimed that Bhutan had conveyed to China through diplomatic channels that the area of the standoff is not its territory, saying, "After the incident, the Bhutanese made it very clear to us that the place where the trespassing happened is not Bhutan's territory."
-On the next day, the Bhutanese government denied this, saying over the phone "Our position on the border issue of Doklam is very clear" and referring to the governments 29 June statement.
+The next day, the Bhutanese government denied this, saying over the phone, "Our position on the border issue of Doklam is very clear" and referring to the government's 29 June statement.

-On 15 August 2017, several Indian and Chinese soldiers were alleged to have been injured after a melee broke out between them when a group of Chinese soldiers were alleged to have attempted to infiltrate across the border near Pangong Lake into Indian controlled territory in Ladakh.
-An Indian intelligence officer said the confrontation occurred after Indian soldiers intercepted a Chinese patrol that veered into Indian-held territory after losing its way apparently due to bad weather.
+On 15 August 2017, several Indian and Chinese soldiers were alleged to have been injured after a melee broke out between them when a group of Chinese soldiers was alleged to have attempted to infiltrate across the border near Pangong Lake into Indian controlled territory in Ladakh.
+An Indian intelligence officer said the confrontation occurred after Indian soldiers intercepted a Chinese patrol that veered into Indian-held territory after losing its way, apparently due to bad weather.